ray-project/ray/doc/source/ray-air/examples/torch_image_example.md

 train_dataset
 ```

-Note that [`SimpleTorchDatasource`](https://docs.ray.io/en/master/data/package-ref.html#ray.data.datasource.SimpleTorchDatasource) loads all data into memory, so you shouldn't use it with larger datasets.
+Note that {py:class}`SimpleTorchDatasource <ray.data.datasource.SimpleTorchDatasource>` loads all data into memory, so you shouldn't use it with larger datasets.

 Next, let's represent our data using pandas dataframes instead of tuples.
-This lets us call methods like [`Dataset.to_torch`](https://docs.ray.io/en/master/data/package-ref.html#ray.data.Dataset.to_torch) later in the tutorial.
+This lets us call methods like {py:meth}`Dataset.to_torch <ray.data.Dataset.to_torch>` later in the tutorial.

 ```{code-cell} python3
 from typing import Tuple